tagomoris/fluent-plugin-ping-message/README.md

       notification_times 3   # 3 times by default
     </match>

-With this configuration, this plugin save the list of ping messages' 'data' field values.
-And then, at the time of ping message missing, notification message emitted with `tag`.
+With this configuration, this plugin save the list of ping messages' `data` field values.
+And then, at the time of ping message missing, notification message emitted with the specified `tag` and record like `{"data": "failing.hostname.local"}`.

 ## TODO

-* add feature to output ping messages list
 * patches welcome!

 ## Copyright